jppope/Javascript-Study-Guide/howToLearnBreakdown.md

 You need a base.
-One of the things that I notice that all the authors skip is that they actually had solid bases of information and consumption of information. this shouldnt startle anyone.
+One of the things that I notice that all the authors skip is that they actually had solid bases of information and consumption of information. this shouldn't startle anyone.
 The fact is for someone to be self aware more than likely they learned enough for that to happen.
-As an example, Tim Ferriss may exadurate... but the guy got good enough grades to get into Princeton.
+As an example, Tim Ferriss may exaggerate... but the guy got good enough grades to get into Princeton.
 I have done admissions, some people may sneak by for part of it, but most people just do the whole effing amount of work.

 Its funny how people that talk about learning fail to ever address knowledge bases that are not concrete.
-Sales is a perfect example of this. theres no textbooks. so called experts ususally use colloquial knowledge to build their programs. the thing is that you need to build your own curiculium
+Sales is a perfect example of this. theres no textbooks. so called experts usually use colloquial knowledge to build their programs. the thing is that you need to build your own curriculum

 *********************